Olivier Cinquin, Ph.D.

-- Taylor P.H., Cinquin A., Cinquin O. (201X) Quantification of in vivo progenitor mutation accrual by detection of ultra-rare mutations in ultra-low amounts of DNA.
-Genome Research (provisionally accepted).
+- Taylor P.H., Cinquin A., Cinquin O. (2016) Quantification of in vivo progenitor mutation accrual with ultra-low error rate and minimal input DNA using SIP-HAVA-seq.
+Genome Research.

 - Cinquin A., Chiang M., Paz A., Hallman S., Yuan O., Vysniauskaite I., Fowlkes C.C., Cinquin O. (2016) Intermittent Stem Cell Cycling Balances Self-Renewal and Senescence of the C. elegans Germ Line.
 PLOS Genetics 12(4)